Hey! I’m Domanique, the website strategist, SEO nerd, and founder of The Rebrand Lab.

 A Boutique Service vs. Production Line Experience

-Lower-cost designers have to take on more clients to make a livable income (or balance design with another job).
+Lower-cost designers have to take on more clients to make a livable income (or balance designing with another job).
 That means less time and attention for each project.

 Reputation, Demand, & Results